-According to the example the outputs 2 - 4 are set to the automatic mode and indicate the current operating state (OFF).
+According to the example the outputs 1 and 4 are set to the automatic mode and indicate the current operating state (OFF).
 If the pointer is placed behind that position, the switching to manual mode on/off is possible (pressing the wheel / selecting the state / pressing the wheel).
 The current status of the output is immediately shown up in the status line of the outputs.
+As the speed control function at output 1 is active, the current speed stage is also faded in.
+This only can be changed in manual mode for experimental purposes.